OnlySlides/Active-Directory-Project/README.md

 Point of creating a new file in a different directory is because we do not want to edit the default directory as that serves as a backup.

-Anytime inputs.conf file is updated, Splunk's UF need to be restarted.
+Any time inputs.conf file is updated, Splunk's UF need to be restarted.
 To restart Splunk's UF service: search Services in start menu > run as administrator > Search for Splunk Forwarder > scrolling to the right > notice NT SERVICE > double click on it > account might not be able to collect logs due to some of its permissions > select Local System Account instead > Apply and OK > Restart the service > OK if error 1503 occurs > Start service
 <p align="center">
 Splunk Forwarder Services > NT SERVICE: <br/>
 <img src="https://i.imgur.com/CYOIf6d.png" width="70%" alt="Active-Directory-Project"/>